Martamm13/SQL-projects/README.md

 # SQL Projects Collection

-Welcome to the SQL Projects Collection!
 This repository contains a selection of my SQL projects focused on data analysis and data cleaning.
 Each project showcases my skills in working with real-world datasets to extract meaningful insights.

 ## Projects